Wednesday, December 19, 2012

 Parties and dinners

 Communicate and evaluate.
-When you it’s your family, you will likely be more assertive about how to collaborate on an allergy-friendly celebration.
+When the party is given by your or your family, you will likely be more assertive about how to collaborate on an allergy-friendly celebration.
 If you get an invite from someone who is an acquaintance or casual friend, you can’t expect that they will alter the menus.
 In this case, you might accept but tell your hosts (in a very nice way) that you will bring food for your child and offer to bring something to share with the group.
+Plus, don't feel pressured to attend every event.
+Finding a sitter or even skipping a party with too many food pitfalls might be a lot less stressful in the long run.

 Offer to provide safe alternatives to holiday favorites.
 Does someone always want to make pecan pie or peanut butter blossom cookies, or Chex Mix snack with peanuts?
 See if you can make or bring an alternative.
 Leave the nuts out of the recipe or use a replacement.
 You might just introduce a new recipe that will become a new family favorite.